mklinik/hmud/README.markdown

 - goto *room-name*
  - go to a different room.
 Only possible if *room-name* is adjacent to the current room
-- pickup
+- take *item-name*
  - pickup an item from the current room
-- put
+- put *item-name*
- - put an item in the current room
+ - put an item from your inventory in the current room
 - give *item* to *character*
  - give an item from your inventory to another character